Russia strikes Kyiv, multiple Ukrainian cities; many dead | Law-Order

 Amid the onslaught, Zelenskyy said on his Telegram account that Russia is "trying to destroy us and wipe us off the face of the earth."
 The attacks appeared set to bring a fresh bout of international condemnation for Russia.

-German Chancellor Olaf Scholz's spokesman, Steffen Hebestreit, said the Group of Seven industrial powers will hold a video conference on Tuesday on the situation which Zelenskyy will address.
+German Chancellor Olaf Scholz's spokesman, Steffen Hebestreit, said the Group of Seven industrial powers will hold a videoconference Tuesday on the situation which Zelenskyy will address.
 Germany currently chairs the G-7.

 Ukrainian Foreign minister Dmytro Kuleba broke off his Africa tour and headed back to Ukraine, saying on Twitter the attacks represented "terror on peaceful Ukrainian cities."
 Some feared Monday's attacks may just be the first salvo in a renewed Russian offensive.
 Ukraine's Ministry of Education announced that all schools in Ukraine must switch to online classes at least until the end of this week.